Home Latest PDF of RPFT: Registered Pulmonary Function Technologist

 - Inhaled medication delivery (for example, MDI, DPI, nebulizers)

-- Blood trial collection (for example, arterial, capillary)
+- Blood demo collection (for example, arterial, capillary)

 - Blood gas analysis (for example, pH, PO2, PCO2)